 - Be courteous and respectful at all times. - Be on time and ready to learn. - Keep your hands and feet to yourself. - Use only pencil for all assignments. - Wait to be dismissed before leaving class.
-The bell does not dismiss you!! - No food or drinks in class other than bottled water. - Students are not permitted to use electronic devices, other than a calculator, in class.
-Phones and smart watches must be off and put away unless I say otherwise. - Adhere to the requirements of the Student Code of Conduct.
+The bell does not dismiss you!! - No food or drinks in class other than bottled water. - Students are not permitted to use electronic devices, other than a calculator, in class. - Adhere to the requirements of the Student Code of Conduct.